slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### Why most people don't like networking?

 Handling rejection is hard.
+Period.
 We don’t like people that see us in a way that doesn’t resonate with how we see ourselves.

+> *'I don't know if you've ever noticed this, but first impressions are often entirely wrong.' -- Lemony Snicket*

 > *'Forget those who forget you.
 Those who want to stay in your life, will always find a way.'*

-> *'I don't know if you've ever noticed this, but first impressions are often entirely wrong.' -- Lemony Snicket*